-PRESS RELEASE: Clipper Ship NEW Grant Strategy Announcement – Oct 2017
+October 2017 Press Release: Clipper Ship NEW Grant Strategy Announcement – Oct 2017

 The Foundation now employs a single, annual grant making cycle.
 Applicants must first submit a Concept Paper indicating the focus area that best aligns with its request.
-A select group of applicants will be invited to submit full proposals and, potentially, to host site visits to review their requests in more depth.
+A select group of applicants are invited to submit full proposals and, potentially, to host site visits to review their requests in more depth.

 The Clipper Ship Foundation’s new guidelines focus on achieving impact in three issue areas: